LucasEnard/formation-template-python/README.md

 This will be useful to set variables or close a used open file when writing.

 We can now create our first production.<br>
+It is needed to go to the management portal and to connect using username:SuperUser and password:SYS<br>
-For this, we will go through the [Interoperability] and [Configure] menus:
+Then, we will go through the [Interoperability] and [Configure] menus:

 ![ProductionMenu](https://user-images.githubusercontent.com/77791586/164473827-ffa2b322-095a-46e3-8c8b-16d467a80485.png)